 | Create accounts | Sign up for GitHub (stores your code) and Cloudflare or Vercel (runs your site) | Easy |

-| Connect your domain | Point your domain (e.g., yourcompany.com) to your new hosting.
-Involves changing some settings at your domain registrar. | Medium |
+| Connect your domain | Point your domain (e.g., yourcompany.com) to your hosting.
+Involves changing DNS settings at your registrar. | Medium |

 | Deploy the site | Connect GitHub to your hosting platform.
 Usually a few clicks if you follow the tutorial. | Medium |

-| Set up SSL | Make sure your site shows the padlock icon (https).
+| Set up SSL | The padlock icon (https).
 Usually automatic with Cloudflare/Vercel. | Easy |

-| Monitor for problems | Check that your site is still online.
+| Monitor uptime | Check that your site is online.
 Set up alerts or check manually. | Ongoing |

-| Make updates | When you need to change your phone number, hours, etc. Requires editing code or having someone do it. | Harder |
+| Make content updates | Changing phone numbers, hours, service areas.
+Requires editing code or having someone do it. | Harder |

-| Renew your domain | Your domain expires yearly.
+| Renew your domain | Expires yearly.
 Miss the renewal and your site disappears. | Easy (just pay) |

-The Real Costs of DIY
+The Real Costs

 Dollar Costs